 As a student or College employee, what you do online from your personal or College-owned computer can affect those around you and those you work with.
 It is important to be well educated in good Internet security practices and well-armed with updated computer security tools and software.

 A very good online resource for learning how to protect yourself and your identity online is StaySafeOnline.org.
-Also, use these tips "What College Students Can Do" (PDF) to learn how you can begin making yourself and our campus safer.

 A brief summary of some best practices for Internet security include: